jlchafardet/mad-libs-python/README.md

 * Advanced Story Generation: Implement advanced story generation techniques, such as using machine learning algorithms to generate stories based on user input.
 * Story Sharing: Allow users to share their generated stories on social media or via email.
+* Story Customization: Allow users to customize the story template by adding or removing blank spaces.

 ## Getting Started